frc8840/8840-utils-docs/docs/source/example project.rst

          robotContainer = new RobotContainer();
      }

 Also in the :code:`Robot` class we need to also tell the CommandSchedule (part of WPILib) to run on every execution of the :code:`robotPeriodic` function.
+You will need to import CommmandScheduler.
+[Need to explain why.]

 .. code-block:: java
     :linenos:

+     // Inside the Robot class, in Robot.java

      @Override
      public void robotPeriodic() {
          CommandScheduler.getInstance().run();
      }

-Let's also create a file called :code:`Settings.java`.
-In a few minutes, we'll put some classes in there to store global settings, such as motor ports, speeds, etc. This will make it easier to change things later on, but we'll add more to this later.

 Import REV API
 --------------